-DAYS 5-7 | SOUTH SHETLAND ISLANDS AND ANTARCTIC PENINSULA
+DAYS 14-17 | SOUTH SHETLAND ISLANDS AND ANTARCTIC PENINSULA

 The most common reaction upon reaching the Antarctic Continent is a sense of reverence and awe.
 The experience is beyond words, since few places are as untouched and enduring as Antarctica.
-You will begin to appreciate why this region has long captivated the attention of explorers and travelers alike.
-Every visit to Antarctica, we witness something new or unexpected, which means that your expedition will be unlike any other-creating a unique, personal experience.